lwig-wg/protocol-comparison/draft-ietf-lwig-security-protocol-comparison.md

 ### DTLS 1.2 with Connection ID

-This section analyzes the overhead of DTLS 1.2  {{RFC6347}} with Connection ID {{I-D.ietf-tls-dtls-connection-id}}.
+This section analyzes the overhead of DTLS 1.2  {{RFC6347}} with Connection ID {{RFC9146}}.
 The overhead calculations in this section uses Connection ID = '42'.
 DTLS recored layer with a Connection ID = '' (the empty string) is equal to DTLS without Connection ID.

 ~~~~~~~~~~~
 DTLS 1.2 record layer (36 bytes, 30 bytes overhead):